 It even comes with a pull-out cleaning tray that allows you to just dispose of droppings that have accumulated within the living space, only the best chicken coop kits for under $300 tend to come with this cleaning tray feature.

-- To make the ramp easier for your chickens to walk up get some skate-shop grip tape from Amazon to add.
+- To make the ramp easier for your chickens to walk up get some skate-shop grip tape to add.

 - To allow for a heat lamp, a feeder or a light raise one roost pole to about 12″ and used the other roost pole to hang various electric items such as light/with timer, heat lamp and water heater wiring.

 - To keep out dirt, raccoons or rats from digging under build a 2" high 8" long and 4 1/2" wide platform upon which to set the coop and cage run.

 - To keep the coop weatherproof for longer give the finished coop a clear wood sealer such as wood sealer or something comparable as you would do with outdoor wood or frame type items such as decks and outdoor wood furniture.

 - Install hasp-type locks on the doors and D-ring clasps.
 To further help keep out any marauding raccoons.

 There are dozens of happy customers who have enjoyed assembling and using PawHut chicken coop kits for their hens.